 Domestic violence is its own umbrella of crimes.
 In fact, there are so many crimes associated with domestic violence and it's such a hot political topic that the Los Angeles County District Attorney's Office has their own victim impact unit which is a group of prosecutors in each courthouse that just prosecute domestic violence-related offenses.

-So, if someone is stalking another individual, whether it be someone they don’t know, their girlfriend, their significant other, their wife, then this VIP or victim impact group of prosecutors will likely be the ones who deal with the case.
-To give readers a better understanding of stalking in domestic violence cases, our California criminal defense lawyers are providing an overview below.
+So, if someone is stalking another individual, whether it be someone they don't know, their girlfriend, their significant other, their wife, then this VIP or victim impact group of prosecutors will likely be the ones who deal with the case.

 Stalking Enhances a Domestic Violence Case